Maria-Elisabeth Michel-Beyerle: Education and career

 Michel-Beyerle studied chemistry at the University of Göttingen.
-From 1957–1959 she studied at the Ludwig Maximilian University of Munich.
-From 1960–1962 she was a graduate assistant at the Institute of Inorganic Chemistry at the Technical University of Aachen.
-In 1964 she completed her doctoral thesis, Zur Elektrochemie des Indiums, on the electrochemistry of indium.
+From 1957 to 1959, she studied at the Ludwig-Maximilians-Universität München.
+From 1960 to 1962, she was a graduate assistant at the Institute of Inorganic Chemistry at RWTH Aachen University.
+In 1964, she completed her doctoral thesis, Zur Elektrochemie des Indiums, on the electrochemistry of indium.

-From 1965–1974 Michel-Beyerle worked as a research assistant at the Institute of Physical Chemistry at the Technical University of Munich, working with Heinz Gerischer.
+From 1965 to 1974, Michel-Beyerle worked as a research assistant at the Institute of Physical Chemistry at the Technical University of Munich, working with Heinz Gerischer.
 In 1974 she achieved her Habilitation, qualifying as a professor and being appointed to the Chair of Physical Chemistry at the Technical University of Munich.
 In 1980, she was recognized as a Professor extraordinarius.
 Michel-Beyerle became a Professor emeritus in 2000.

 She has been the founder and spokesperson for two Collaborative Research Centres, one for “Elementary processes of photosynthesis” (1981–1996) and one for “Photoionisation and charge transfer in large molecules, clusters and in the condensation phase“ (1994–2000).
-From 2003–2007, she has been the project coordinator of the EU research program for "Control of assembly and charge transport dynamics of immobilized DNA" (CIDNA).
+From 2003 to 2007, she has been the project coordinator of the EU research program for "Control of assembly and charge transport dynamics of immobilized DNA" (CIDNA).

-In 2008 she became a visiting professor at Nanyang Technological University in the city state of Singapore.
+In 2008, she became a visiting professor at Nanyang Technological University in the city state of Singapore.
 In 2009, she became the founding director of BioFemtoLab, a research unit at Nanyang Technological University.